Recruitment Settings

 Participant Assignment System:

-When you invite participants, the system creates participant assignments to track invitations:
+When you invite participants through a deployment, the system creates participant assignments to track invitations:

 - Status Tracking: Active, Declined, Completed